terra-money/cosmwasm-contracts/contracts/roll_staking/README.md

 # Roll Staking Contract

 The contract is for the purpose of distributing Terra native tokens(`ukrw`, `uusd`, `usdr`, `umnt`) to a dedicated token `T` stakers.
 The rewards are paid in proportion to the balance of `T` stakers.
-It introduces `roll` concept to reduce distribution cost.
-In the `roll` concept, the amount deposited by the user is divided and managed by `roll_unit`, and each dividen unit is called a `roll` (the remainder is ignored at distribution).
+It introduces `roll` concept that the amount deposited by a user is divided and managed by `roll_unit`, and each dividen unit is called a `roll` (the remainder is ignored at distribution).

 It also introduces `deposit period` to simplify withdraw process, so each `roll` can receive rewards after `deposit period`.